brendonh8/brendonh8.github.io/_posts/2017-12-02-redwineanalysis.md

 Reflection
 ==========

-This data set contained 1,599 variants of a Portuguese "Vinho Verde" wine.
-The main focus in this data set was the quality of the wine with 0 being poor and 10 being great quality.
-In order to understand how each feature effects quality, it was necessary to see how each feature is effected by each other.
-It was first necessary to understand what each of the qualities of wine were typically used for.
-Using a University of Californias lab study (<http://waterhouse.ucdavis.edu/whats-in-wine>) made it easier to obtain some domain knowledge and have a grasp of what each variable was.

 The features volatile acidity, citric acid, sulphates, and alcohol had the strongest correlation with quality.
 My main focus was with the fixed acids and alcohol.
 I decided not to focus on volatile acidity as it has more to do with spoilage.
 Fixed acidity appeared to be a more interesting attribute as it was more of an effect on the taste of wine.
 Alcohol content was also a focus since the correlation to quality was so high (.476).
 It is difficult to pinpoint what makes a high quality wine since it could be a very specific mix of different variables.
 Although, alcohol and fixed acidity showed a clear separation between high and low quality wines.